roweno-heijmans/roweno.academic-kickstart/content/home/about.md

 # Biography

 Welcome to my website!
-I am a PhD candidate in economics at [Tilburg University](https://research.tilburguniversity.edu/en/persons/roweno-jrk-heijmans/), supervised by [Eric van Damme](https://research.tilburguniversity.edu/en/persons/eric-van-damme) and [Reyer Gerlagh](http://www.gerlagh.nl/).
 I am an applied microeconomic theorist interested in environmental economics and game theory, in particular global games.
+My supervisors are [Eric van Damme](https://research.tilburguniversity.edu/en/persons/eric-van-damme) and [Reyer Gerlagh](http://www.gerlagh.nl/).

 I will be available for interviews at the 2020 / 2021 EJM and ASSA job market meetings!
 My job market paper can be found [here](https://www.roweno.nl/#jmp).
 For a copy of my C.V., click [here](https://surfdrive.surf.nl/files/index.php/s/O9FvdpTtkN1wBBR).